-- Educational program and practice - Physical environment
+- Educational program and practice

+- 2 Children's health and safety

+- 3 Physical environment

+- 4. Staffing arrangements

+- Relationships with children

-- Collaborative partnerships with families and communities - Governance and leadership
+- Collaborative partnerships with families and communities

+- Governance and leadership

 Significant Improvement Required

 Service does not meet one of the seven quality areas or a section of the legislation and there is a significant risk to the safety, health and wellbeing of children.